91st Cavalry Regiment

 Soon after returning to Germany from OEF XIII in March 2013, 1-91 CAV moved from Conn Barracks in Schweinfurt to Tower Barracks in Grafenwöhr due to a Brigade realignment and the imminent closure of USAG Schweinfurt.
 After moving to Tower Barracks, 1-91 CAV shifted focus from the OEF mission to Airborne proficiency, and NATO support and tactical reassurance.

 Since 2013, 1-91 CAV has conducted operations in Poland, the Czech Republic, Italy, France, Lithuania, Latvia, Estonia, Romania, Ukraine, Bulgaria, and Israel in addition to its German home.
-Most notably, 1-91 CAV represented the United States in several internationally recognized NATO exercises to include: Operation Steadfast Jazz, Operation Atlantic Resolve, and Operation Saber Junction.
+Most notably, 1-91 CAV represented the United States in several internationally recognized NATO exercises to include: Operation Steadfast Jazz, Operation Atlantic Resolve, Operation Allied Spirit, Operation Swift Response, Operation Agile Spirit, and Operation Saber Junction.

-Most recently in January of 2017 and again in June of 2021, a detachment consisting primarily of members of the dismounted reconnaissance Troops (1-91 CAV), deployed to conduct security force operations in support of the Global War On Terror for Operation Atlantic Sentry.
+Most recently in January 2017 and again in June 2021, a detachment consisting primarily of members of the dismounted reconnaissance Troops (1-91 CAV), deployed to conduct security force operations in support of the Global War On Terror for Operation Atlantic Sentry.

+In September 2020, 1-91 CAV conducted an airborne operation into Vaziani, Georgia.
+The Squadron returned again in July 2021 for Operation Agile Spirit, conducting two more airborne operations onto Vaziani DZ.
+This time the unit jumped with Georgian Jumpmasters, making 1-91 CAV the first unit ever to earn Georgian Jump Wings.

+In August 2021, 1-91 CAV deployed to Ramstein Air Base, where they spent two months supporting Operation Allies Refuge, contributing to the housing and transportation of roughly 40,000 Afghan refugees.
+The Squadron was awarded the Humanitarian Service Medal and the Army Superior Unit Award for its efforts during this period.

+In January 2022, and again in January 2023, the UAS Platoon from Headquarters and Headquarters Troop deployed to Leon, Spain for a month each time to conduct joint training with the Spanish Army.

-Members of Anvil Troop participated in and won the Gainey Cup - Best Scout Squad Competition at Fort Benning in May of 2025 ahead of 17 other teams from the United States, the Netherlands, Great Britain, Canada, Germany, and Ireland.
+Members of Anvil Troop participated in and won the Gainey Cup - Best Scout Squad Competition at Fort Benning in May 2025 ahead of 17 other teams from the United States, the Netherlands, Great Britain, Canada, Germany, and Ireland.